 The first perceptible awareness was that I sounded very different – pitter patter instead of thud thud.
 It was no surprise that I was landing on my front feet.
 The surprising bit was how natural it felt.
 In my subsequent runs, I would realize the wisdom of doing more barefoot running (than minimalist footwear running) during the transformation phase – but that’s a different story.

 It was only in the second lap that I allowed myself to notice what else was different.
 My gaze was lowered more than usual – clearly it was important to know where my feet were going to land next.
 I was getting slightly skittish as I got closer to gravely or pebbly terrain.
 A few ouch moments as I stepped on stones and pebbles of various sizes, shapes, and jaggedness – nothing major though my upper body’s reaction was a bit exaggerated at times.

 I completed three laps at an average pace of 5:40/km.
 Pretty decent considering that my calves were not complaining even a wee bit but I stopped – didn’t want to push my luck.

-Somebody asked me how I felt and I heard myself say “Like a BOY! like a CHILD!”
+Somebody asked me how I felt and I heard myself say “Like a CHILD!”

 It wasn’t that my last few years of running were a sham.
 Far from it.
 But this notion of running “without shoes” added mischievousness and a greater sense of freedom to my psyche.